Information for new cannabis licence holders: Cultivation, processing or sale for medical purposes licences

 - conveyances or means of transport, for example cars, trucks, trailers, boats

 Inspections can be unannounced or scheduled in advance.
-They may be conducted onsite or virtually through video communications.
+Health Canada may conduct them onsite or virtually through video communications.

-The length of time of the inspection for your site and the issuance of your inspection report will depend on many factors, including the complexity of your activities, the size of your operation and your cooperation.
+The length of time of your site's inspection and the issuance of your inspection report will depend on many factors, including:

 Making changes to your licence

-Refer to Manage your cannabis licence for the steps on how to submit these changes.
+Refer to Manage your cannabis cultivation, processing or sale for medical purposes licence for the steps on how to submit these changes.

 Contact us

-To contact Health Canada, your email subject line should include the:
+To contact Health Canada, your email subject line should include the following:

 - licence number